igorlogius/igorlogius/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help improve a project
 title: '[<addon name>] <bug title>'
 labels: ''
 assignees: ''